ChenShawn/jupyter_sandbox/README.md

 Usage:

-Step 1: Start a redis server, change the redis host, port, and password based on your redis.conf
+Step 1: Start a redis server, change the redis host, port, and password in `redis_client.py` based on your redis.conf

 Step 2: Start serving
 ```bash